mF2C/LifecycleManagement/README.md

 ### Relation to other mF2C components

-The Lifecycle Management module is connected with the following mF2C components:
+The **Lifecycle** Management module is connected with the following mF2C components:

 - Is called by the following modules / components:
-    - User Management: it receives warnings from the User Management when the mF2C applications use more resources than allowed by the users
+    - _User Management_: Lifecycle receives warnings from the User Management when the mF2C applications use more resources than allowed by the users
+    - _SLA Manager_: -
 - Makes calls to the following modules / components:
-    - User Management:
-    - QoS:
-    - Landscaper:
-    - Recommender:
+    - _Recommender_: -
+    - _Landscaper_: The Lifecycle gets from this component the list of all available agents and resources where a service can be deployed
+    - _Service Management_: The Lifecycle calls the Service Management module to know which of the agents from a list can be used to deploy a service
+    - _User Management_: Lifecycle interacts with the User Management module to get the profile and sharing resources defined by the user in a device
-    - Distributed Execution Runtime:
+    - _Distributed Execution Runtime / COMPSs_:
-    - SLA Manager:
-    - Service Management:
+    - _SLA Manager_: Lifecycle calls the SLA Manager to start, stop and terminate the SLA agreement monitoring process

+Finally, the Lifecycle provides a `docker-compose.yml` file to launch this component together with other mF2C components: [docker-compose.yml](docker-compose.yml)